manvith-kumar/audio_deepfake_detector/README.md

 ## \#\# (Optional) Training the Model from Scratch

-If you wish to train the model yourself, you can use the provided scripts.
+If you wish to train a new model yourself, you can use the provided scripts.

 ### \#\#\# 1.
 Generate and Preprocess Data